-Annual Review and Report
+Annual Review and Adoption

-All plans will be annually reviewed and updated, if necessary, by the appropriate team by July 15th.
-In conducting the review, the teams shall consider any changes in organization, local conditions and other factors including an evaluation of the results of the annual test of the emergency response procedures which may necessitate updating of plans.
-If the plan requires no changes, then it shall remain in effect.
-If the district-wide plan requires change, then the updated plan shall be submitted to the Board of Education in time to allow 30-days of public comment and to hold a public hearing which provides for the participation of school personnel, students and other interested parties prior to Board adoption.
-All plans must be adopted by the Board of Education by September 1st.
-The Superintendent of Schools is responsible for filing the district-level school safety plan (including the building level emergency response plans) and any amendments to the plan with the Commissioner within 30 days after their adoption, but no later than October 1st of each year.
-The district-wide plan will be posted on the district's website.
-Each Building Principal is responsible for submitting the building-level emergency response plan for their building, and any amendments to the plan, to the appropriate local law enforcement agency and the state police within 30 days after their adoption, but no later than October 1st of each year.
+All plans will be annually reviewed and updated, if necessary, by the appropriate team by September 1st In conducting the review, the teams will consider any changes in organization, local conditions and other factors including an evaluation of the results of the emergency response procedures drills which may necessitate updating of plans.
+If the plan requires no changes, then it will remain in effect.
+If the district-wide plan requires change, then the updated plan will be submitted to the Board of Education in time to allow 30-days of public comment and to hold a public hearing which provides for the participation of school personnel, students and other interested parties prior to Board adoption.
+All plans must be adopted by the Board of Education by September 1.